 Posted By The Law Offices of Eugene G. Bruno, P.C.
 Posted in: Car Accident.

 “Damages” is the legal term for the measure of your injury caused by the negligence of a third person.
-When talking about an injury caused by a motor vehicle accident or other type of accident, there are 3 types of damages you may be entitled to:
+When talking about an injury caused by a motor vehicle accident or other types of accident, there are 3 types of damages you may be entitled to:

 Special damages are objective and easy to prove by bills or receipts.
 For example, the amount of your medical bills or how much money you lost because you could not work because of an injury.